Figuring out my values - an exercise

 “The willingness to show up changes us.
 It makes us a little braver each time.” - Brené Brown, Daring Greatly

-My biggest struggle is confidence, particularly regarding my intelligence and competence.
+My biggest struggle is confidence, particularly regarding my intelligence.
 It’s my low confidence that happens to be the source of a lot of self-sabotage.
 And although I recognize this insecurity of mine, it’s still difficult to tackle and overcome.
 Contrary to popular belief, telling yourself to "be more confident" doesn't always work.
 Something that has helped me is to be wholehearted in (ideally) everything I do.
 Wholeheartedness is defined as being completely and sincerely devoted, determined, or enthusiastic (Oxford).
 By being completely present in whatever I do, I won’t overthink and become my own worst enemy.
 We all constantly face uncomfortable situations but having the willingness to show up while being unapologetically you is something that no one can ever criticize.

 After completing this exercise, I began to gain a better understanding of myself.
 I now understand how I view the world, other people, and most importantly, myself.
 I value Ambition, Home, and Wholeheartedness – and I intend on embodying these three values going forward.
 I also want to be clear that this doesn't necessarily mean these three values are the best values.
 Everyone has a different journey and a unique story to tell.